 Dublin Remembers 1916 Programme of Events

-Dublin City Council invited Dubliners and visitors alike to engage with the 1916 Rising commemorations programme planned for the city in 2016.
+Dublin City Council invited Dubliners and visitors alike to engage with the 1916 Rising commemorations programme in the city in 2016.
 In remembering and reflecting on this pivotal event in Dublin and Ireland’s history, Ardmhéara/Lord Mayor of Dublin, Críona Ní Dhálaigh encouraged the public "to participate in the many planned events this year as communities are at the heart of this commemoration programme."

 Download the Dublin City Council 1916/2016 Centenary Programme (pdf, 2.9mb).